dafny-lang/dafny/docs/DafnyRef/UserGuide.md

   implicitly static and field declarations are not allowed at the module scope.

+* `--enforce-determinism` add a check that only deterministic statements are used, so that values seen during execution will be the same in every run of the program.

 ### 25.9.6.
 Controlling warnings {#sec-controlling-warnings}

 These options control what warnings Dafny produces, and whether to treat